Fulltone OCD-Ge Obsessive Compulsive Drive Pedal Review

 Enhanced Dynamic Range

 Another major update with the new Fulltone OCD is the JFET input section.
-The Fulltone OCD-GE is loaded with a Class A discrete 2N5457 JFET input signal.
+The Fulltone OCD-GE has loaded with a Class A discrete 2N5457 JFET input signal.
 The prior version of the OCD was rated at 330K and this new one is rated at 1 meg ohm.
 This upgrade will make a noticeable difference to the dynamic range and how the guitar feels and interacts with the pedal and amplifier.

 Fulltone OCC-Ge Information